rlsalcido24/lakehouse_utils/README.md

 a) date

 ### Next Steps:

-I) Deploy this logic as a package in the dbt hub so it is simpler to interface with.

 Note that we gladly welcome contributions from the partners and from the community-- if intersted please submit a pull request!
 We can particularly use support with increasing our surface area of supported functions.
 When submitting a PR please include a unit test for each new macro added-- as long as any new unit tests pass, and existing tests continue to pass, we should be able to GTM (example pr template in .github directory).
 If you have a request to support a particular function please do log it as an enhancement in issues and happy building!!